civboot/fngi/fngi.md

   separate arguments in functions.
 * `;` does nothing and is intended to be consumed when no arguments are being passed to a PRE function, i.e. `ret;`
-* `_` does nothing and is used to be consumed (and document) when a value is from the stack, i.e. `add(_, 2)`
+* `_` does nothing and is intended to be consumed (and document) when a value is from the stack, i.e. `add(_, 2)`
 * `\` is a swiss-army knife comment, described below.
 It can also be consumed and document values from the stack, i.e. `add(\a, 2)` or `\a + \b`

-Unlike C or most languages that have an abstract syntax tree, fngi goes about parsing in a different way.
+Unlike C (or most languages) that have an abstract syntax tree, fngi goes about parsing in a radically simpler.
 PRE functions work by compiling only the next token, and then compling themselves.
+This means that fngi's compiler has no abstract syntax tree and compiles tokens "instantly" as they appear in the stream.
+This is critical for fngi to be able to self-bootstrap on very minimal targets like microcontrollers.

-This means: `myFn 1`
+For example: `myFn 1`

 Gets compiled as: `#1$L0 $xsl myFn`